 You can simply enjoy this tuna avocado salad as is.

-Alternatively, enjoy with your favourite crackers, on a wrap or on some leaves of lettuce for a low carb tuna salad.
+Alternatively, enjoy it with your favourite crackers, on a tortilla or on some leaves of lettuce (Boston lettuce is a great option).

-Speaking of tuna, whatever variety you use, make sure it’s well drained so you don’t make your sandwich soggy.
+- Whatever variety of tuna you use, make sure it’s drained well so you don’t make your sandwich soggy.

-Veggies were added to this sandwich, but you can omit or add whatever veggies you like best!
+- Veggies are added to this sandwich, but you can omit or add whatever veggies you like best!

-If you try this tuna avocado sandwich, please leave a comment below.
-Love to hear how you enjoyed the recipe!
-Thank you!
+If you make this tuna avocado sandwich, be sure to leave a comment below!

 - 2 tablespoons lemon juice

-- 2 tablespoons lemon olive oil (or regular)
+- 2 tablespoons lemon olive oil, or regular olive oil

-- 2 tablespoons fresh chives, chopped (or green onion)
+- 2 tablespoons chopped fresh chives, or green onion

-- ½ tablespoon fresh dill, roughly chopped (or ½ teaspoon dried dill)
+- ½ tablespoon chopped fresh dill, or ½ teaspoon dried dill

 - pinch salt

-- Toast your bread (if you like) and spread some mustard on there (optional).
+- Toast your bread (if you like) and spread some mustard on one side of all four bread slices (optional).